emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Brand strategy & governance" subtitle= "You have a beautiful strategy deck, but it rarely informs your day-to-day decisions." description= "We'll reevaluate your market position and then define clear, practical standards your team needs to scale the brand with consistency and creative impact." image= "/assets/images/services_package_01.png" image_on_left= true
+title= "Brand strategy & governance" subtitle= "You have a beautiful strategy deck, but it rarely informs your day-to-day decisions." description= "We'll reevaluate your market positioning and then define clear, practical standards your team needs to scale with consistency and creative impact." image= "/assets/images/services_package_01.png" image_on_left= true
 %}